GatsbyCentral/gatsby-starter-wordpress/README.md

 ## CSS Processing

 This plugin uses [gatsby-plugin-purgecss](https://www.gatsbyjs.org/packages/gatsby-plugin-purgecss/) and [bulma](https://bulma.io/).
 The bulma build would otherwise be ~170K which adds 170K to each of your built HTML pages.
-However, with purgecss this is reduced 90%.
+However, with purgeCSS this is reduced 90%.

 ## WordPress Setup